-Tropical Jammy Pie bars – my tropical version of Hummingbird High‘s jammy pie bars from her new ( and first!) cookbook “Weeknight Baking – recipes to fit into your schedule”.
-(Recipe and giveaway at the end of this post)
+Tropical Jammy Pie bars.
+Ay tropical version of Hummingbird High's jammy pie bars from her new ( and first!) cookbook "Weeknight Baking - recipes to fit into your schedule".

 Fall baking season is in full swing and pie is on everyone's mind these days.
 When I saw the Jammy Pie Bars in Hummingbird High's baking book I knew I wanted to make them because they are essentially pie with a lot less fuss.
 I am all for less fussy pie.

 I adore Michelle and her blog, Hummingbird High.
 She currently lives in Portland, Or ( where I used to live) and I love seeing glimpses of her very Portland home.
 One thing I wished I had had in my home when I lived there were all the amazing built-ins ( storage, cabinets etc) like she has in her home.
 Great for blog prop storage.

 She also somehow manages to make the almost year round dark and dreary weather look bright and sunny with her blog images.
 She is a magician as well as an incredible baker.

 Michelle always makes the most amazing desserts from cookies, pies, muffins and gorgeous layer cakes.
 I debated making a layer cake from her book first but decided to make these jammy pie bars instead.
 I am still planning on making one of her layer cakes as well.

 Let's dig into these jammy pie bars first.

 The recipe is broken down into two parts to be made over two weeknights.
 First night you make the bottom layer of pie crust.
 I made the recipe in one day, because I had the time.
 Broken down into two days makes it even easier.